ethantaylan/create-equalizer/README.md

 - Framework (React, Vue, Angular, SvelteKit)
 - TypeScript preference (enforced for Angular)
 - Styling, data, state, and tooling layers

+You can press `Ctrl+C` at any time to abort the wizard; Equalizer stops cleanly without leaving partial installs behind.

 Equalizer runs the appropriate `create-*` command, installs runtime and dev dependencies, and sets up Tailwind when requested.
 When the wizard finishes you receive a summary of commands executed, follow-up tasks, and the resulting architecture.